jsonion/leapgest/README.md

 # leapgest

-Leap (second) Gesture insight into autonomous and AI-enhanced human and animal behaviour — as a manifest, data schema files and a parser package implementation in low-start.
+Leap (second) Gesture insight into autonomous and AI-enhanced behaviour — of humans and animals.
+A native JavaScript manifest with plug-and-play data schemas, compatible with a variety of real-life data sources and SVG archives of motion data, alike.

 It's a challenge to document and develop in an open and accessible way which leads to a common conclusion.
-We now live in a JS temple, which unwraps itself as layers of onion — in a perfect scenario a non-programmer would be intrigued by JS/json examples, freefalling through well-coded documentation while learning basics of programming and software at fingertips in a meaningful way.
+Presupposing that we now live in a JS temple which unwraps itself, as layers of onion would.
+In a perfect scenario even a non-programmer would be able to follow through and upgrade code, if the freefall was intriguing enough.

-(GitHub's seed of inspiration for naming this repository: vigilant-adventure)